ducky64/telemetry/README.md

 `TODO: commands`

 ### Transmitter library setup
 Transmitter library sources are in `telemetry/server-cpp`.
 Add the folder to your include search directory and add all the `.cpp` files to your build.
-Your platform should be automatically detected based on common `#define`s, like `ARDUINO` for Arduino targets and `TOOLCHAIN_GCC_ARM` for mbed targets.
+Your platform should be automatically detected based on common `#define`s, like `ARDUINO` for Arduino targets and `__MBED__` for mbed targets.

 For those using a [SCons](http://scons.org/)-based build system, a SConscript file is also included which defines a static library.